2009 Hudson River mid-air collision: Reaction

-Reaction from government officials, aviation industry groups, and individuals has been widespread.
+Reaction from government officials, aviation industry groups, and individuals was widespread.
 The FAA convened a "New York Airspace Working Group" on August 14, 2009.
-The group will solicit comments from helicopter and aircraft operators, and will review the operating procedures of the Hudson and East River VFR corridors.
-They will report to FAA administrator Babbitt on August 28.
-A NOTAM issued on August 11, 2009, advises pilots flying in the area to turn on their lights, use the designated self-announce radio frequencies, and fly at a speed of 140 knots or less.
+The group was to solicit comments from helicopter and aircraft operators, and review the operating procedures of the Hudson and East River VFR corridors.
+They were required to report to FAA administrator Babbitt by August 28.
+A NOTAM issued on August 11, 2009, advised pilots flying in the area to turn on their lights, use the designated self-announce radio frequencies, and fly at a speed of 140 knots or less.

 Fifteen members of Congress, led by Representative Jerrold Nadler (D-New York), sent a letter to FAA administrator J. Randolph Babbitt calling for "immediate action to provide greater oversight of small aircraft operations".

-In a press conference on August 8, 2009, New York City Mayor Michael Bloomberg (an airplane and helicopter pilot himself) stated that "Until the National Transportation Safety Board makes a determination, nothing is a fact", and stressed that the investigation will take weeks or months before those facts are known.
-Representatives from the Aircraft Owners and Pilots Association (AOPA), including AOPA President Craig Fuller, have appeared on numerous news programs and collaborated with news sources to explain the workings of the Hudson River VFR corridor and the safety record of flights in that area.
+In a press conference on August 8, 2009, New York City Mayor Michael Bloomberg (an airplane and helicopter pilot himself) stated that "Until the National Transportation Safety Board makes a determination, nothing is a fact", and stressed that the investigation could take weeks or months before those facts were known.
+Representatives from the Aircraft Owners and Pilots Association (AOPA), including AOPA President Craig Fuller, appeared on news programs and collaborated with news sources to explain the workings of the Hudson River VFR corridor and the safety record of flights in that area.